Sir-Mudkip/kali/README.md

 - To enable GPU passthrough and use hashcat in the container, then add `--gpus all \` into the command before the image name.

-> [!important] GPU Passthru
+> [!note] GPU Passthru
-> To use GPUs in a container, you will need the Nvidia drivers, the CUDA toolkit, and the Nvidias
-> container toolkit to enable GPU passthru.
-Thankfully you will only need the drivers, the CUDA
-> toolkit can be installed in the container and if you enable passthru it should just work.
+> To use tools like hashcat in this container, you will need the Nvidia drivers, the CUDA toolkit, and the Nvidias container toolkit to enable GPU passthru.
+Thankfully you will only need the drivers, and the container toolkit locally.The CUDA toolkit can be installed in the container and if you enable passthru it should just work.
+> If you don't want the toolkit feel free to take it out.
+I personally would suggest a dedicated hashcat image which is a WIP for myself.

 I don't recommend using hashcat in this container as it's already quite big.
 I have an ongoing project which will seek to make a hashcat container more usable.